slanatech/swagger-stats/README.md

 **swagger-stats** collects:
+* CPU and Memory Usage of Node process
 * Counts of requests and responses(total and by response class), processing time (total/avg/max), content length(total/avg/max) for requests and responses, rates for requests and errors.
 This is baseline set of metrics.